 This can be especially true if the employee telecommutes from home, is on vacation, or is otherwise out of the office when payday comes, because that employee doesn’t have to go into the office to retrieve the paper check.

-With direct deposit, the money is typically in an employee’s bank account at the start of the designated payment date, which gives them access to the funds that day.
+• Speed: With direct deposit, the money is typically in an employee’s bank account at the start of the designated payment date, which gives them access to the funds that day.
 No waiting for checks to clear.

 Downsides of Payroll Direct Deposit